davidkang3650/davidkangportfolio/content/pages/projects/project-three.md

   controls: true
   aspectRatio: '16:9'
 ---
 For the 3rd episode, I followed a group of freestyle dancers to their monthly street performance in downtown Bryan during the First Friday celebrations.
 Then as a second segment, I brought the dance crew to the city of Hearne, to the setting of a completely abandoned downtown to see if their performances would change according to location.
-Their passion was unfazed by the lack of spectators and we ended up dancing into the night in the sweltering Texas summer.
+Their passion was unfazed by the lack of spectators and we ended up dancing into the night, middle of the sweltering Texas summer.